 Landesbank Hessen-Thueringen GZ (Helaba) is a German universal bank, with a regional focus on its core centres in the German federal states of Hesse, Thuringia, North Rhine-Westphalia and Brandenburg.
-The bank operates as a central bank for the savings banks in the aforementioned four federal states and, thus, covers 40% of all savings banks in Germany.
-As of the third quarter of 2018, the bank reported total consolidated assets of €172 billion and had around 6,100 employees.
+The bank operates as a central bank for the savings banks in the aforementioned four federal states and, thus, covers around 40% of all savings banks in Germany.
+As of the half-year 2019, the bank reported total consolidated assets of €206 billion and had around 6,100 employees.